Asannagari Jeevan Reddy: Political career

-Jeevan Reddy was announced as the first Telangana Rashtra Samithi MLA Candidate for the 2014 Indian general election from Armur.
+For the 2014 Indian general election, Jeevan Reddy was announced as the first Telangana Rashtra Samithi MLA Candidate from Armur.

-Jeevan Reddy won with a majority of around 13,000 votes over K. R. Suresh Reddy of Indian National Congress and the party went on to form its first Government by winning 63 of the 119 seats under the leadership of Chief Minister of Telangana Kalvakuntla Chandrashekar Rao Garu.
+Jeevan Reddy won with a majority of around 13,000 votes over K. R. Suresh Reddy of Indian National Congress and the party went on to form its first Government by winning 63 of the 119 seats under the leadership of Chief Minister of Telangana Kalvakuntla Chandrashekar Rao.

-He was a part of the five-member delegation to Singapore and Malaysia the first ever foreign visit of Hon'ble Chief Minister of Telangana Shri Kalvakuntla Chandrashekar Rao Garu, Telangana Finance Minister Etela Rajender and few other MLAs.
-He also visited Kerala State, Tiruvanantpuram Mandal to study the organisational structure of ISO-certified gram panchayats with K. T. Rama Rao.
-He has also taken an active part with the party leaders in Delhi during the Parliament Sessions of the introduction of the Telangana.
+He was part of a five-member delegation to Singapore and Malaysia; the first ever foreign visit of Chief Minister of Telangana Kalvakuntla Chandrashekar Rao, Telangana Finance Minister Etela Rajender and other MLAs.
+He also visited Tiruvanantpuram District, Kerala, to study the organisational structure of ISO-certified gram panchayats with K. T. Rama Rao, and has also taken part with the party leaders in Delhi during the parliamentary introduction of Telangana.

-He is a well-known speaker on behalf of the Telangana Rashtra Samithi and has attended numerous debates and live discussions on almost every popular news channel to speak on behalf of the Telangana Government.
+He is a speaker on behalf of the Telangana Rashtra Samithi and has attended debates and live discussions on many popular news channels to speak on behalf of the Telangana Government.